BinaryMoon/wp-toolbelt/readme.txt

 = What features will you add next? =

 I don't know.
-I'm open to suggestions (ping me on Twitter), but I'll probably just add things as I need them.
+I'm open to suggestions (ping me on [Twitter](https://twitter.com/binarymoon)), but mostly I'll add things as I need them.

 == Installation ==